Muennighoff/matrixshapes/README.md

 <br> <br>
 See the task.json for a dataset with num 5000, cont 0.5 & default values for generate.

+This task is part of Google's BIG-Bench, see [here](https://github.com/google/BIG-bench/tree/main/bigbench/benchmark_tasks/matrixshapes)

 ```
 @misc{matrixshapes,
   author = {Muennighoff, Niklas},